trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/error_messages.rst

 To solve above problem there are two possibilities:

 * Following above comment, just register **myTentativePFact** for generating **Nullspace**.
 That is, just comment in the corresponding line in above xml file.
 * Alternatively you can register **myTentativePFact** for generating **Ptent** (and **P**).
 This way you mark the **myTentativePFact** object to be used for generating the unsmoothed transfer operators (and state that they shall be used for the final prolongation operators).
-Muelu is smart enough to understand that the factory responsible for generating **Ptent** is also supposed to generate the null space vectors.
+MueLu is smart enough to understand that the factory responsible for generating **Ptent** is also supposed to generate the null space vectors.